communitiesuk/submit-social-housing-lettings-and-sales-data/docs/infrastructure.md

 Please check `full_import.rake` and `rack_attack.rb` for examples of how the configuration is used.

+## Deployment (Pipeline — Recommended)

+The application is set up so that it can be deployed via GitHub actions.
+We use Git tags to mark releases.
+The only pre-requisite is that your GitHub account is added to our team.

+To deploy you need to:

+1. Determine [previous version](https://github.com/communitiesuk/submit-social-housing-lettings-and-sales-data/tags), such as `v0.1.1`.
+2. Create a [new release](https://github.com/communitiesuk/submit-social-housing-lettings-and-sales-data/releases/new) with subsequent version (e.g., `v0.1.2`).
+On this page, create a new tag with that version and generate release notes.
+Save as draft.
+3. Post release notes on Slack.
+4. Publish release.
+5. Monitor alerting, logging and Sentry.
+6. Post success message on Slack.
+7. Tag tickets as ‘Released’ and move tickets to done on JIRA.

-## Deployment
+## Deployment (Manual)

+It is unlikely you will need to deploy manually as the GitHub actions method supersedes this one.
 This application is running on [GOV.UK PaaS](https://www.cloud.service.gov.uk/).
 To deploy you need to:

 1. Contact your organisation manager to get an account in `dluhc-core` organization and in the relevant spaces (staging/production).